OlisaAsielue/Data_sci_project/README.md

 pip install pandas numpy matplotlib seaborn scikit-learn

 Data Source
-The data is accessed online.
-No additional steps are required to access it.
+The data is accessed online. go to this website https://www.kaggle.com/datasets/mrnabiz/detailed-airbnb-listing-data-london-sep-2022/data.
+Then download the data set and change the file variable to match the path of the download on your device

 Running the Code: